MatheusRich/matheusrich.github.io/_drafts/a-mindset-for-better-code.md

 ## More code == More work

-First of all, we would hate large blocks of code.
+First of all, we would despise large blocks of code.
 For the simple reason that they would require us to write more when changing it.
-Also, it's more code read and understand before rewriting it.
+Also, it's more code to read and understand before rewriting it.

 To make things easier, we would split a large function/class into a couple of small, meaningful ones, so we would avoid rewriting the whole thing when changing a single one.

-Oh, sure we would think more about [YAGNI] and [KISS] more often.
+Oh, sure, we would think more about [YAGNI] and [KISS] more often.

-## Less dependencies
+## Fewer dependencies

-Code with lots of dependency is a pain to maintain.
+Code with lots of dependencies is a pain to maintain.
 Everything is related to everything else!
-Imagine replacing an HTTP client that's used all throughout the app.
+Imagine replacing an HTTP client that's used throughout the app.
 We would essentially have to rewrite the entire app!

-That's definitely not ideal, so we'd be sure to have external libraries like that wrapped in a internal module/class, so we could update them in a single place.
+That's definitely not ideal, so we'd be sure to have external libraries like that wrapped in an internal module/class, so we could update them in a single place.

 Our code would probably be using more [dependency injection] too.

 ## Well named things

-Before we start rewriting something, we would first need to read it and understand it.
-This is harder when code is not well named.
+Before changing something, we first need to read it and understand it.
+This is harder when the code is not well named.

 {%
 include aside.html
+title= "Naming is intention"
 content="
-Yeah, naming things is one of the [hardest things] on Computer Science, and that's exactly why it's important.
+Yeah, naming things is one of the [hardest things] on Computer Science, and that's precisely why it's important.

-Names reveal the _intent_ of the code, this matters because not always the implementation matches the original intent.
+Names reveal the intent of the code.
+Good naming matters because not always the implementation matches the original purpose.
+This is especially relevant for languages without type annotations like Ruby since naming is the only way to reveal intent to the reader.

 [hardest things]: https://martinfowler.com/bliki/TwoHardThings.html"
 %}

-We would avoid vague names in important places like `data`, `value`, for
+Vague names in important places like `data`, `value`, for example, would make our jobs much harder
-example:

 ```ruby
 # Literally everything in code is data.
 And what in the world is `process?`